Prerequisites and Recognition

 Each student enrolled at the Faculty of Life Sciences must complete an 8-week preparatory internship/work placement outside of the university in a company, organisation or public authority.
 The goal of the internship is to introduce you to real-world issues relating to your study course.
 The internship must be closely related to the subject areas of your degree programme’s curriculum; however, it can span a broad range of areas:

-- Bioengineering: natural sciences, engineering, organisational and/or economical topics, also in the areas of production or medical institutions with reference to biotechnology/bioengineering
+natural sciences, engineering, organisational and/or economical topics, also in the areas of production or medical institutions with reference to

 You can complete all 8 weeks working full time at a single company, organisation or public authority, or you can split the total time into smaller individual internships with different focus areas.
-In either case, to have your internship officially accredited you must submit the originals of appropriate proof of length, hours worked per week and an overview of your activities and responsibilities during the internship.
+The internship has to be done outside the regular lecture and examination periods.
+In order to have your internship officially accredited you must submit the originals of appropriate proof of length, hours worked per week and an overview of your activities and responsibilities during the internship.
 Requests for recognition can be submitted only after initial enrolment at Rhine-Waal University of Applied Sciences.

 When is the final deadline for completing a preparatory internship?